top of page

 For those using GLP-1 medications, resistance training is not just an option but a necessity to protect muscle mass.
 Here’s how to balance both:

-Monitor progress in weight, muscle strength, and overall health.
+• Monitor Progress: Keep track of weight, muscle strength, and overall health.

-Adjust training intensity based on energy levels and side effects.
+• Adjust Training Intensity: Tailor your workouts based on energy levels and any side effects experienced.

-Maintain a balanced diet rich in protein, vitamins, and minerals.
+• Maintain a Balanced Diet: Focus on a diet rich in protein, vitamins, and minerals to support your fitness journey.

 This combined approach helps maximize fat loss while minimizing muscle loss, leading to better health outcomes.